How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Development after episcleral filling.

-intraocular hypertension.
+Intraocular hypertension.

 Recovery period

-There are restrictions on visiting baths, saunas.
+There are restrictions on visiting baths and saunas.

-CHI operation, price in private medical centers
+Operation under compulsory medical insurance, price in private medical centers

 CATEGORIES